Rita Linjuan Men, Ph.D., APR

 Associate Professor - Department of Public Relations

 Rita Linjuan Men, Ph.D., APR, is an associate professor of public relations at the University of Florida.
 Men’s background is based primarily in corporate communication research and consulting.
 Her research interests include internal communication, leadership communication, public engagement, measurement and evaluation, relationship/reputation management, startup public relations, and social media.

 Accredited in public relations and as a Page Up member of the Arthur W. Page Society, Men’s professional experience includes corporate communication, marketing, and public relations research.
 She has worked internationally with Alibaba Group, Inc., Ketchum, Inc., and provided management communication consulting for various multinational corporations and non-profit organizations.
-She is the advisory board member and former co-organizer of the International Public Relations Research Conference (IPRRC) and the International Association for the Measurement and Evaluation of Communication (AMEC).
+She is the advisory board member of the International Public Relations Research Conference (IPRRC) and the International Association for the Measurement and Evaluation of Communication (AMEC).
 She also serves as the chief research editor for the Institute for Public Relations’ Organizational Communication Research Center.

-Men earned her Ph.D. in Communication in 2012 from the University of Miami, and holds an M.Phil in Communication from Hong Kong Baptist University, Hong Kong, and a B.A. in International Communication/Entrepreneurship and Innovation (ITP) from Zhejiang University, China.
+Men earned her Ph.D. in Communication in 2012 from the University of Miami, and holds an M.Phil in Communication from Hong Kong Baptist University, Hong Kong, and a B.A. in International Communication with an honors minor in Innovation and Entrepreneurship from Zhejiang University, China.